 How to Cook a Whole Peameal Bacon Roast

-While I often like to fry up slices of peameal bacon on a skillet, there are times, I want to have a whole roast cooked.
+While I often like to fry up slices of peameal bacon on a skillet, there are times, I want to have it cooked as a whole roast.
 This is nice to serve for a large group at a breakfast or brunch meal.
 It is simple as well, just prepping the meat and sticking it in the oven for a couple hours.
 A roasted whole peameal bacon is nice because it is super moist and juicy and great on a plate with eggs, hash browns, toast and other breakfast items.

 Place the roast in a baking dish with the skin side facing up.
 Take a sharp knife to score the top of the pork roast.
 I like to make cuts into the meat about 1/2 inch deep.
 Make cuts one way and then make cuts at a 90 degree angle to create squares across the top of the roast.